Commercial insurance options

 Many of Montana’s 123,000 small businesses need commercial auto insurance to protect their business vehicles.
-It’s an important coverage as commercial vehicles are often exposed to more risk than personal vehicles and usually can’t be protected under a personal auto policy.
+This coverage is important because commercial vehicles are often exposed to more risk than personal vehicles and usually can’t be protected under a personal auto policy.

 Over 750,000 small business owners across the nation trust Progressive Commercial to protect their work vehicles.
-Each get customized coverage to match their unique needs whether they own a construction business in Billings or a bakery in Bozeman.
+Each gets customized coverage to match their unique needs, whether they own a construction business in Billings or a bakery in Bozeman.

 Several factors affect the cost of your Montana commercial auto policy, including your: